cbcrc/LinkIt/slightly-more-complex-example.md

 The `BlogPost` object own a nested object of type `Author`.
 In order to load link the author with the linked image, we need to add the link target `BlogPostLinkedSource/Autor` as a nested linked source of type `AuthorLinkedSource`.

 ### Polymorphism
 For the linked target `BlogPostLinkedSource/MultimediaContent`, we need to configure the load link protocol since none of the default conventions applies.
-Moreover, it is a special configuration since it involved some polymorphism.
+Moreover, it is a special configuration since it involves some polymorphism.
 ```csharp
 public class BlogPostLinkedSourceConfig : ILoadLinkProtocolConfig {
     public void ConfigureLoadLinkProtocol(LoadLinkProtocolBuilder loadLinkProtocolBuilder) {